 Nations Worship is a movement!
-The worship department is led by Eddie James who, along with other worship legends like Leonard Jones, Jenny Weaver, Amber Brooks, Andrea Thomas Hand, Roy Fields (and many more!) lead us every week in powerful times of high praise and deep worship.
+The worship department is led by Eddie James who, along with other worship legends like Leonard Jones, Andrea Thomas Hand, Roy Fields (and many more!) lead us every week in powerful times of high praise and deep worship.
 We are writing, producing and recording original music every week.
 Multiple teams are being built right now to support the multiple campuses we are launching.

 What are your facilities like?

 Olympia High School is handicap accessible.

 What denomination is Nations Church?

 We are a Jesus centered, full-gospel, evangelical, non-denominational community.
 Our doctrine is very similar to what you will find in the Assemblies of God or Church of God, but members of Nations Church come from all cultures, backgrounds and denominations.
 Even within our leadership we have those who have come from Baptist, Methodist and Pentecostal churches and everything in between.
 To see our statement of faith, click here.